nehaej2/ece445_team39/Lab Notebooks/Ramya/Meeting Notes.md

 Assigned Tasks:

- Fill out ‘Schedule’ page on 445 website (to schedule TA meetings) Ian
+Fill out ‘Schedule’ page on 445 website (to schedule TA meetings)
- Neha
- Ramya
+-
 Finalize parts to order – keep track of this on the Expense spreadsheet.
-Note down what needs to be ordered externally vs through the ECEB shops Ian
+Note down what needs to be ordered externally vs through the ECEB shops
- Neha
- Ramya
+-
 Look into proper documentation for the components in each of our subsystems.
 Keep track of these resources in the shared folder.
 -
-Component schematics/pin assignments
+->Component schematics/pin assignments
 -
-Voltage requirements
+->Voltage requirements
 -
-Required communication protocols
+->Required communication protocols
- Ian
- Neha
- Ramya

 Check if KiCad has components – if not look into importing schematics/creating custom ones.
- Ian
- Neha
- Ramya

 Look into how to attach components to the PCB from a distance – motor system, UWB transceivers.

 ---